fabric

 Flow 1: Authentication

 To get started, the client submits credentials to an authenticator microservice.
 In the simplest form, credentials are a username and a password obtained from the user via a web form.
-If the credentials are valid, a JWT token is issued and returned back to the client.
+If the credentials are valid, a bearer token is issued in the form of a JWT and returned back to the client.

 Microbus does not include authenticators out of the box.
 The login example microservice demonstrates how such a microservice may look like when the client is a browser.
-A Set-Cookie response header returns the JWT to the browser, which in turn sends it back with all consecutive requests in the Cookie request header.
+A Set-Cookie response header returns the bearer token to the browser, which in turn sends it back with all consecutive requests in a Cookie request header.
 The cookie is named Authorization to allow the authorization middleware to easily locate it.

-Now that the client is in possession of a JWT, it’s expected to be included in the header of consecutive requests.
-The authorization middleware examines the HTTP request headers for a JWT in the Authorization: Bearer header or in a Cookie named Authorization.
-It identifies the appropriate token issuer microservice by examining the validator claim and validates the token with the issuer to get the actor associated with it.
-The actor is then propagated downstream to the target microservice and the rest of the call stack thereafter.
+Now that the client is in possession of a bearer token, it’s expected to be included in the header of consecutive requests.
+The authorization middleware examines the HTTP request headers for a bearer token in the Authorization: Bearer header or in a Cookie named Authorization.

 Cookie: Authorization=<JWT>